wanelo/wanelo.github.io/_posts/2014-04-10-romeo-is-bleeding.md

 * find more security lists alerting these sort of problems, and subscribe
 * change all passwords we use to connect to other services
 * roll all keys used to connect to other services
-* hire a security consultant
+* hire a security consultant to review our current state and recommend necessary changes
 * document our learnings in project README files, blog posts and our internal wiki
-* more people in the engineering department will have access to or know how to gain accees to our certificate authority
+* more people in the engineering department will have access to or know how to gain access to our certificate authority

-Personally, a habit I promise to adopt is to drop whatever I'm doing an investigate on the spot whenever I hear a co-worker talk about any new security vulnerability.
+Personally, a habit I promise to adopt is to drop whatever I'm doing and investigate on the spot whenever I hear a co-worker talk about any new security vulnerability.

 We are fortunate in that at this time Wanelo does not store (nor even pass-through)